-Once HMRC have established that your company is indeed unable to pay the outstanding balance on time and in full, they will take a look at whether or not your business is viable.
-For limited companies this can sometimes lead to insolvency and for sole trader’s bankruptcy.
+Once HMRC has established your company cannot pay its outstanding balance on time, they will consider whether your business is viable.
+For limited companies, this can sometimes lead to insolvency, and for sole traders, bankruptcy.

-Getting into debts with HMRC is a common problem and a business could be hit with different tax bills at different times.
+Getting into debt with HMRC is a common problem, and a business could be hit with different tax bills at different times.

-If you’re having trouble paying PAYE and National Insurance on time, then the tax penalty regime can make the situation much worse and put you into further trouble.
-PAYE penalty amounts increase over a tax year, depending on the number of defaults, HMRC will charge interest on overdue amounts from the due date, to the date the business eventually pays.
+If you’re having trouble paying Pay As You Earn (PAYE) and National Insurance (NI) on time, then the tax penalty regime can make the situation much worse, putting your business into further trouble.
+PAYE penalty amounts increase over a tax year, depending on the number of defaults.
+HMRC will charge interest on overdue amounts from the due date to the date the business eventually pays.

-If it comes to a county court judgement, the business is in a precarious position as HMRC have proved by law that the debt exists, having a very negative effect on the company credit rating.
-HMRC can then proceed to wind up the business and issue a winding up petition.
+If it comes to a CCJ, the business is in a precarious position as HMRC has proved by law that the debt exists, which can negatively affect its credit rating.
+HMRC can then proceed to wind up the business and issue a winding-up petition.

 What are my options?

 If you find you’re behind on payments or can’t repay your business’ HMRC tax bill, there are options available to you.
 If you’re unsure of the best way to move forward, contact us for free, impartial, non-obligatory advice.
 We have years of experience negotiating with HMRC and helping businesses repay their tax arrears.
 We can advise you on the best possible solution for your circumstances and the most efficient way to negotiate with the tax office.

 - Negotiate an informal repayment arrangement